-Dear Chairman Goodlatte and Ranking Member Nadler:
+Dear Chairmen Goodlatte and Gowdy and Ranking Members Nadler and Cummings:

-We write to you regarding the "Oversight of the Federal Bureau of Investigation" hearing and the FBI's failure to notify hundreds of government officials Russian actors compromised their email.
-The Electronic Privacy Information Center ("EPIC") is a public interest research center established in 1994 to focus public attention on emerging privacy and civil liberties issues.
-After reports emerged about Russian interference with the 2016 election, EPIC launched a new project on Democracy and Cybersecurity.
-EPIC is currently pursuing several Freedom of Information Act cases to learn more about the Russian interference in the 2016 Presidential election.
+We write to you regarding your joint hearing on "Oversight of the FBI and DOJ Actions in Advance of the 2016 Election" and the FBI's failure to notify hundreds of government officials that Russian actors compromised their email.
+The Electronic Privacy Information Center ("EPIC") is a public interest research center established in 1994 to focus public attention on emerging privacy and civil liberties issues.2

-We believe the Committee will interested in the documents EPIC obtained in one of our FOIA cases, EPIC v.
-FBI, particularly after the report last week from the Associated Press regarding the failure of the FBI to notify US targets of a foreign cyber attack.
+After reports emerged about Russian interference with the 2016 election, EPIC launched a new project on Democracy and Cybersecurity.3 EPIC is pursuing several Freedom of Information Act cases to learn more about the Russian interference in the 2016 Presidential election.4 The Committees should be interested in the documents EPIC obtained in one of our FOIA cases, EPIC v.
+FBI,5 concerning victim notification procedures, particularly after the subsequent report from the Associated Press that detailed the failure of the FBI to notify US targets of a foreign cyber attack.6